|Family:||Sapindaceae or Aceraceae|

-Maple is the common name of a genus of shrubs and trees referred to as Acer..
-Among the maples itself, there is a classification of the family, which is known as the Aceraceae.
+Maple is the common name of a genus of shrubs and trees referred to as Acer.
+Among the maples themselves, there is a classification of the family, which is known as the Aceraceae.
 Together with Hippocastanceae, they belong to the family Sapindaceae.
-There has been a change in the classifications done in the modern times.
+There has been a change in the classifications done in modern times.
 Now, the classifications include groups of the group Angiosperm phylogeny that are included in the Sapindaceae.
 Many of the species of the genus are the sycamore maple or scientifically they are called the Acer Pseudoplantanus.
 To be more precise, there are 128 species of maples that are available in the world.
 This calculation is approximate.
 The habitat of the maple tree is Asia, but they are also found in parts of Europe, North America and also parts of Northern Africa.
 The southern hemisphere also has a species of maple tree, but that variety is very poorly studied.
 As per the international union of conservation of nature 44 varieties of the maples are under threat of existence in many parts of their natural habitat.
 Some varieties are deciduous in nature, but on the contrary a few species from the Mediterranean and also from the south of the Asian region are always evergreen.
 The sugar maples are an exception, of the normal ones.
 Most maples are tolerant to the shades when they are young, and prefer to inhabit the river banks.
 The roots of the maples are very strong and they spread all over and overgrow all other plants that grow beneath them.
 A few varieties of maples produce root sprouts that can develop as clonal colonies (Wiki-“a group of genetically identical individuals, such as plants, fungi, or bacteria”).

 The maple tree grows as big as 45 m with a minimum of 10m.
 The shrubs of the Maples do not grow big.
 They are less than 10 m tall.
 They have small trunks that originate from the ground level.